Dennis Alexander Piano Festival and Competition

 About the Competition and Festival

 The Dennis Alexander Piano Festival and Competition is an event designed to bring students together for a variety of activities to participate in and observe.
-It will be held November 11, 2017, at Saint John's University, Stephen B. Humphrey building.
+It will be held on October 27, 2018, at Saint John's University, Stephen B. Humphrey building.
 Funding for the Festival and Competition is made possible through the generous support of the Steve Noack Program in Popular Music and Jazz.

-There are three activities for students to "opt-in" for participation.
+There are four activities for students to "opt-in" for participation.
 Students can elect to enter any or all.

 - Prize money awarded for 1st, 2nd, and 3rd places for each level